I promise this post is about competent and credible lay evidence. But let me start with a story.

-I was out for drinks with a few friends the other day – one of them is a big fan of a mixed drink with 2 ingredients:
+Some time ago, I was out for drinks with a particular friend who was, and still is, a big fan of a mixed drink with 2 ingredients:

 Red Bull and Vodka.

-After crossing what probably should have been his limit, he ordered another, saying: “I can’t get enough of this drink – it really gives me Wings.”
+Something he said about why he liked that drink stuck in my head: “I can’t get enough of this drink – it really gives me Wings.”

 Why doesn’t everyone use MORE Lay Evidence in their VA Claims?